 Teague, George help Pacers hold off Pelicans 98-95

-Indiana Pacers' Kevin Seraphin and New Orleans Pelicans' Terrence Jones battle for a rebound during the first half of an NBA basketball game, Monday, Jan.
+Indiana Pacers' Thaddeus Young dunks against New Orleans Pelicans' Terrence Jones during the first half of an NBA basketball game, Monday, Jan.
 16, 2017, in Indianapolis.
-Indiana Pacers' Kevin Seraphin and New Orleans Pelicans' Terrence Jones battle for a rebound during the first half of an NBA basketball game, Monday, Jan.
+Indiana Pacers' Paul George is defended by New Orleans Pelicans' Jrue Holiday during the first half of an NBA basketball game, Monday, Jan.
 16, 2017, in Indianapolis.

 Add your comments below